Emmanuel-Tejeda/blake-j-events-backend/README.md

 A user booking server, fully tested and functional

-##Features
+## Features

-Adds users and booking to that added user returns a list of users along with their bookings Deletion of bookings along with users
+- Adds users and booking to that added user
+- Returns a list of users along with their bookings
+- Deletion of bookings along with users
-Proper testing of apis using MockMvc
+- Proper testing of apis using MockMvc